When Paul got stage fright

 Some Bible scholars speculate that Paul is saying that though humans can’t figure out the mysteries of God or gain access to his wisdom, the Spirit can reveal all of this to people of faith.

 This phrase is unclear in the original Greek.
-Various translations include “he himself is appraised by no one” (NASB); “they themselves cannot be evaluated by others” (NLT).
+Various translations include “he himself is appraised by no one” (New American Standard Bible); “they themselves cannot be evaluated by others” (New Living Translation).

 Paraphrase of Isaiah 40:13.